thunder/thunder-distribution/docs/contributing.md

 We are working on GitHub and drupal.org.
 Issues are managed on drupal.org.
 That gives us the possibility to better interact with related issues.
 Code improvements will be managed over GitHub's PR system.

-## Update code

 If you found an issue with Thunder, please open a [ticket](https://www.drupal.org/project/issues/thunder?categories=All) on drupal.org.
 Please have in mind that Thunder is a collection of Drupal modules, a set of configurations, and very little custom code.

 So, if you can track down an issue to a specific module, please open the ticket in the corresponding issue queue on drupal.org.

 If you want to open a PR for the Thunder distribution, please make sure you created a corresponding issue on d.o. before.
-All created pull requests should contain a d.o. issue number in it's title.
+All created pull requests should contain a d.o. issue number in its title.

 Please also note the pull request template to create better quality pull requests.

+## Automated code checks

 All Thunder pull requests are executed on [GitHub actions](https://github.com/thunder/thunder-distribution/actions).
-On every pull request tests will be executed (or when new commits are pushed into pull request branch).
+On every pull request tests will be executed (or when new commits are pushed into the pull request branch).
 All code will be checked against coding style.

 We support some test execution options.
 They can be provided by pull request labels.
 Here is a list of supported labels:
-- test-upgrade - this option will execute a custom test path, where an update (including the execution of update hooks) from Thunder 2 will be tested.
+- *test-upgrade* - this option will execute a custom test path, where an update (including the execution of update hooks) from Thunder 2 will be tested.
 This option should be used in case of a pull request with update hooks or module updates.
-- test-min - this option installs the pull request version of Thunder with the oldest possible dependencies and executes the test suite.
+- *test-min* - this option installs the pull request version of Thunder with the oldest possible dependencies and executes the test suite.
-- test-performance - this option pushed the codebase to our performance testing infrastructure.
+- *test-performance* - this option pushed the codebase to our performance testing infrastructure.
 A successful test-max build is required for this.

+## How-To's

 ### Update profile configuration

-The Thunder distributions ship the config_profile module as a dev dependency for easier config updates.
+The Thunder distribution ships the config_profile module as a dev dependency for easier config updates.
 The workflow for updating config files that are shipped in the distribution should be:
 * Install the latest dev version of Thunder